BESTenergytrade/simply/README.md

 Includes all parameters that define decisions about the scenario variant
 ### data set
 Includes all time series and other data files that are used in the model

+## model
+D3A together with a specific set up is model